agco/agco-json-api-profiles/public/change-events-profile.md

 # AGCO JSON-API Change Events Profile

-This json api extension profile describes how change events can be accessed for a given resource
+This json api profile describes how Change Events can be accessed for a given resource

 Let's assume the following data is inserted at the /equipment resource :